m2osw/prinbee/doc/JOURNAL.md

 ### Secondary Index: Key

-The Primary Key gives us access to the data by priority and processing date.
+The `Primary Key` gives us access to the data by priority and processing date.
 However, when the user adds a new entry, it may overwrite an existing entry.
-We know that because the user has a Key in his User Data.
-There can be only one entry with that Key.
+We know that because the user has a `Key` in his `User Data`.
+There can be only one entry with that `Key`.
 This index can use a Murmur3 of the key so that way the length doesn't vary (16 bytes).

+**Note:** This is not 100% true, an `UPDATE` may need to save a different
+          version in the database so each entry must be kept.
+That means the journal needs to know about the table settings.

 So when the user updates the same Key again, the dates are all updated.
 In other words, the Processing Date is likely going to be pushed back a few